nyxgeek/cloudkicker/README.md

 ### notes

-- This can take a few seconds (10~) to load, especially against larger organizations.
+This can take a few seconds (10~) to load, especially against larger organizations.

+If you want to look up the tenant name, supply it as a ```.onmicrosoft.com``` address (e.g., contoso.onmicrosoft.com)

+> [!IMPORTANT]
-- Don't expose thise externally.
+> Don't expose thise externally.
 By default, the page will check to see if it's protected by basic auth and if not, if it is reachable externally, it will not run.
 To allow access externally you must set the ```$disable_safety_checks``` variable to ```'True'``` in the php file.

-- I recommend configuring basic auth and HTTPS.
+> To restrict access, I recommend configuring basic auth and HTTPS, or restricting by IP address.